 In LVRCSR, computation of GMM occupies more than 60% of whole execution time.
-In this paper, in order to achieve LVRCSR in practical accuracy, we propose a novel GMM processor's architecture, and embed it on an FPGA.
+In this paper, in order to achieve LVRCSR in practical accuracy, we pr embed a novel GMM processor on an FPGA.

-2. Speech recognition overwiew
+2. Speech recognition overview

 2.1.
 Hidden Markov model (HMM)